SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

    - NO: "_Reduced the number of support tickets_"
    - YES: "_Reduced the number of support tickets by 10% for users in the experiment, resulting in **$2M annualized cost savings**._"

+If possible put links that prove those metrics and statements.

 Use **ChatGPT** to help you with this.
 But Be careful!
 ChatGPT uses a lot of qualitative adjectives to make the sentence look cool, this is bad.
 Your accomplishment must be MEASURABLE not qualitative.

 Action verbs: